 The drinks and lattes come 3 pods to a pack, so it ends up being cheaper than going to a coffee shop and the chaga + chocolate latte (no coffee, just mushrooms) was delicious and tasted like chocolate milk.
 (I obviously love all things chocolate from Daily Harvest.)

 I would actually buy the lattes again, (matcha and lemongrass) once the weather is cool again and I drink tea throughout the day.
 This one surprised me!

 This is another item that I ordered purely just to sample for my review, and honestly wasn’t really expecting to like it…because I love the real deal ice cream.

 But the daily harvest scoops surprised me!
 I tried the strawberry + berry compote, which is similar to a strawberry coconut ice cream with a ribbon of fresh berries, but again, you can’t go into it expecting it to taste exactly like ice cream.

 Is Daily Harvest Packaging Recyclable?

 This was an important question for me!
 And the answer is yes!
 All of the packaging (box, insulated liner, cups, and lids) are recyclable and the harvest bowls can even be composted.

 Now that I know what my favorite items are, I also order in bulk to Recipe is below, so save on cost AND shipping packaging.

-Let me know if you have any questions about daily harvest, I hope you found this review incredibly helpful!
+Let me know if you have any questions and I hope you found this review incredibly helpful!
 I’ll share my suggestions with you if you need them. 🙂